 - 14 copies of the Legislative Review Committee report.

-The report to the Legislative Review Committee should contain all information required for the regulation to be allowed including:
+The report to the Legislative Review Committee should contain all information required for the committee to consider the regulations, including:

 - policy considerations which resulted in the development of the regulatory or deregulatory proposal